ljwsummer/mlsoft/README.md

 # mlsoft
 ## Introduction
-a machine learning and data analysis toolkit
+mlsoft is a machine learning toolkit as well as an easy-to-use **framework**.
+You can use various learning, evaluation and analysis algorithms in this package ([*how to use*](#todo-keep-updating)).
+Moreover, you can also add your own learning and analysis algorithms written by any programming language to this package([*how to do*](#how-to-add-your-own-algorithms)).
+Contact me if you have any new idea.

 ##ToDo (keep updating)
 * Learning Algorithms